pstaender/ssshell/README.md

 ### Usage

-To use ssshell just type `./vendor/bin/sshell` in your project folder, and you'll see some welcome messages like
+To use ssshell just type `./vendor/bin/sshell` in your project folder and you can start using the shell:

 ```sh
   Psy Shell v0.9.9 (PHP 7.3.6 — cli) by Justin Hileman